mworks-proj/True-Tithe/README.md

 # Tide
 Tithe &amp; Offerings for Religous Organizations

-Tide is built on the XRPL which makes accepting tithes and offerings from church members, donators and charity fundrarisers simple, fast and cost effective.
-Religous organizations are able to tap into all of the emerging blockchain technoloigies without comprehensive coding skills.
-Our intuitive interface/ app allows Religous organications the ability to create tokens for its churches, create and manage smart contracts, securely store member donations in cloud vault, manage yearly contributions, create tokens for sub-locations and or specific donations.
+TTide is built on the XRPL which makes accepting tithes and offerings from church members, donators and charity fundraisers simple, fast and cost effective.
+Religious organizations are able to tap into XRP Ledger without comprehensive coding skills.
+Our intuitive interface/ app allows Religious organizations the ability to create tokens, manage smart contracts, securely store member donations in cloud vault.

 - Token Creation
 - Smart Contracts